Meet Our Board 2024

 • Co-VPs for Program: Laurie Frey Baquedano (pro tem for Joanna van der Gracht de Rosado) & Alexandra Wesleysmith

-• Co-VPs for Membership: Bettina Hirschi & Cate Hauser
+• VP for Membership: Bettina Hirschi & Christine Angeles

 • Co-Treasurers: Marie Barchus & Anne Franks